kanidm/kanidm/book/src/frequently_asked_questions.md

 ### Why do you allow disabling PKCE but not TLS?

 Because there are still many applications where PKCE is not available and it is not trivial to solve for all downstream applications.
-This is not the case with TLS, which is required for the web to work and trivial to configure.
+In the case that PKCE is absent on a single OAuth2 client, the scope of failure is reduced to that single client.
+This is not the case with TLS, which is trivial to configure, and in the case of compromise of an internal network between a load balancer and Kanidm, the attacker can access and steal all traffic and authentication data.

 ### Why is RSA considered legacy